Views from An Englishman in Wales

 1. Llansteffan

-Situated on the south coast of Carmarthenshire, lying on the estuary of the River Tywi, 7 miles south of Carmarthen.
+Situated on the south coast of Carmarthenshire, Llansteffan lies on the estuary of the River Tywi, just 7 miles south of Carmarthen.

 Five Reasons To Go There

-1. Llansteffan Castle, built by the Normans in the 12th Century.
-Commanding views of the Tywi and Taf rivers.
-It’s free to enter.
-There's a lovely, but steep walk up to the ruins of the castle from the car park
+1. Llansteffan Castle: Built by the Normans in the 12th century, the castle offers commanding views of the Tywi and Taf rivers.
+It's free to enter, and there’s a lovely (though steep) walk up to the ruins from the car park

-2. A wide expanse of soft, clean, golden sand with plentiful free parking and free toilets
+2. Golden Sand: A wide expanse of soft, clean, golden sand with plentiful free parking and free toilets

-3. Often overlooked by tourists: Has been describes as “…Wales’ best kept secret, a sort of Never Never land known only to locals…”
+3. A true Hidden Gem!
+Often overlooked by tourists, Llansteffan has been described as “…Wales’ best-kept secret, a sort of Neverland known only to locals…”

-4. Brilliant little playground on the beach front
+4. Family Fun: A brilliant little playground located right on the beachfront

-5. Walk the woods.
-And in Late spring be prepared for the aroma of fresh garlic
+5. Woodland Walks: Stroll through the woods, and in late spring, be prepared for the delightful aroma of fresh garlic.c

 Postcode district: SA33